-During the financial year, the Trustee continued to keep the SIP under review but did not make any changes to the SIP as there were no changes to the Trustee's investment objectives or policies.
-The Trustee amended its SIP after the end of the financial year, primarily to reflect new strategic asset allocation policies.
+The Trustee amended its SIP at the beginning of the financial year, primarily to reflect new strategic asset allocation policies.
+For the remainder of the financial year, the Trustee continued to keep the SIP under review but did not make any changes, as there were no revisions to the Trustee's investment objectives or policies.